TACC/Lmod/docs/source/230_lmod_env_vars.rst

   to help with module tracking.
 See contrib/tracking_modules_usage/* for details.

+**LMOD_TMOD_FIND_FIRST**:
+  [yes/no, default: no, --with-tmodFindFirst].
+Normally Lmod uses the FIND BEST rule to search for defaults when searching C/N/V or N/V module layouts.
+A site can force FIND_FIRST for C/N/V or N/V module layouts to match the FIND_FIRST rule for N/V/V module layout.
+See :ref:`NVV_label` for more details.

 **LMOD_TMOD_PATH_RULE**:
   [yes/no, default: no, --with-tmodPathRule].
 Normally Lmod prepend/appends  a directory in the beginning/end of the path like